tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

 ``tt cluster`` can read and modify local cluster configurations stored in the ``config.yaml`` files inside application directories.

-To write a configuration to a local ``config.yaml``, run ``tt cluster publish`` with two arguments: the application name and the path to a YAML file from which the configuration should be taken:
+To write a configuration to a local ``config.yaml``, run :ref:`tt cluster publish <tt-cluster-publish>` with two arguments:

+*   the application name.
+*   the path to a YAML file from which the configuration should be taken.

 .. code-block:: console

     $ tt cluster publish myapp source.yaml

-To print a local configuration from ``config.yaml`` in an application directory, run ``tt cluster show`` with the application name:
+To print a local configuration from ``config.yaml`` in an application directory, run :ref:`tt cluster show <tt-cluster-show>` with the application name:

 .. code-block:: console